Phone: (404) 472-6712

 2016: Bachelor of Science in Chemical and Biomolecular Engineering, Biotechnology option, Georgia Institute of Technology

 My research investigates programming and patterning the active material.
-The active material such as liquid crystal elastomer has a unique property of response to a specific stimulus, like heat or light, which results in it to be an excellent candidate as an actuator.
+The active material such as liquid crystal elastomer has a unique property of response to a specific stimulus, like heat or light, which results in it being an excellent candidate as an actuator.
 To design an actuator requires a sophisticated methodology to program the active material.
-The first part of the research is to fabricate a thermal oscillator by using liquid crystal elastomer under a constant heat flux.
+The first part of the research is to fabricate a thermal oscillator by using the liquid crystal elastomer under a constant heat flux.
 The second part of my study is to pattern the active material by using the magnetic field to generate non-trivial actuation.

 During my undergraduate at Georgia Tech, I first joined Dr. Sven Behrens’ research lab and worked with Ph.D. student Abiola.
 The research investigated how particles stabilize droplets in the three-phase system.
 He and I utilized the surface-modified silica particles to change the equilibrium state of immiscible liquid droplet structures.
 Also, we designed a novel microcapsule for an aqueous herbicide to improve its biological efficacy.